brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-06.md

 him, the one closest to her and thus the likely source of her ill treatment, and made to strike him.

-"*Wait!"* he cried, falling into parseltongue without conscious thought, *"I'm sorry.
+"*Wait!*" he cried, falling into parseltongue without conscious thought, "*I'm sorry.
 I'm sorry you were thrown so carelessly, but I didn't do it.
-I would never- I would never disrespect the Queen of the Nile!"*
+I would never- I would never disrespect the Queen of the Nile!*"

 The cobra stopped, she hovered over him a moment as if uncertain.

-"*Princeling,"* she said, finally*, "King's little princeling... sweet tongued child...
-No, no, little princeling would not treat Inana this way."*
+"*Princeling,*" she said, finally, "*King's little princeling... sweet tongued child...
+No, no, little princeling would not treat Inana this way.*"

 She spun around to face the crowd of students at the platform's edge, hissing angrily.

 "*Who is it?
-Who must Inana kill?"*
+Who must Inana kill?*"

-"*There,"* Harry hissed, pointing his wand at McNair, staring stunned at them both. *"There is the enemy of Inana*."
+"*There,*" Harry hissed, pointing his wand at McNair, staring stunned at them both. "*There is the enemy of Inana*."

 She was after the man in a flash.
 At almost eight feet long, she could not only reach him before he could lift his wand, but raise her body up